onlyfatness/onlyfatness/_posts/2025-06-05-fatnessglasses.md

 author: OnlyFatness
 ---

-Fatness sporting some sexy glasses, all about cool beer.
+Fatness wearing some sexy glasses, all about his love of beer.

 ![Kronenbourg](/assets/img/fatness-glasses.jpg)